Economics and Psychology

 • Teaching

-The course will use a combination of pre-recorded lectures, in-class discussions, and group presentations.
+The course will use a combination of lectures, pre-recorded videos and in-class discussions.
 Active participation is expected and highly encouraged.

 The lectures will be given by the course responsible, and potentially in the form of guest appearances from faculty at FAIR - Centre for Experimental Research on Fairness, Inequality and Rationality.